-BILL AUTHOR Status SUMMARY TASK FORCE POSITION AB 1594 Williams Amended May 7, 2014 Assembly Appropriations Committee Existing Law: AB 939 requires the source reduction and recycling element of an integrated waste management plan to divert from disposal 50% of all solid waste subject to the element through source reduction, recycling, and composting activities, with specified exceptions.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1594 Williams ms Amended May 27, 2014 Senate Environmental Quality Committee Existing Law: AB 939 requires the source reduction and recycling element of an integrated waste management plan to divert from disposal 50% of all solid waste subject to the element through source reduction, recycling, and composting activities, with specified exceptions.
 Under the act, the use of solid waste for beneficial reuse in the construction and operation of a solid waste landfill, including the use of alternative daily cover, constitutes diversion through recycling and is not considered disposal.
-Amended letter sent April 24, 2014, for this bill as amended April 21, 2014.
-Proposed Law: This bill would, beginning January 1, 2020, would provide that use of green material, not including materials left over from the composting process, as alternative daily cover or alternative intermediate cover does not constitute diversion through recycling and would be considered disposal for purposes of AB 939.
+Existing law requires the operator of a disposal facility to pay a quarterly fee based on the amount of solid waste disposed of at each disposal site.
+Amended letter Proposed Law: This bill would, beginning January 1, 2020, would provide that use of green material, not including materials left over from the composting process, as alternative daily cover or alternative intermediate cover does not constitute diversion through recycling and would be considered disposal for purposes of AB 939.
 The bill would authorize a jurisdiction that, as a result of these provisions, would not be able to meet AB 939 diversion requirements to apply to CalRecycle for one deferral of up to 2-years for the provisions of this bill.
-AB 1699 Bloom Amended April 22, 2014 Assembly Appropriations Committee Existing Law: The Safe Drinking Water and Toxic Enforcement Act of 1986 (Proposition 65) prohibits any person, in the course of doing business, from knowingly and intentionally exposing any individual to a chemical known to the state to cause cancer or reproductive toxicity without giving a specified warning, or from discharging or releasing such a chemical into any source of drinking water, except as specified.
-Proposed Law: This bill would prohibit, after January 1, 2016, a person in the course of doing business, as defined, from selling or offering for promotional purposes in this state any personal care product, or both containing microplastic, as specified.
-The bill would provide an exception to the provision for the sale or promotional offer of a product containing less than 1 part per million (ppm) by weight of microplastic, as provided.
+This bill would provide that commencing January 1, 2020, green material used as alternative daily cover at a solid waste landfill is not subject to this fee.
+AB 1699 Bloom Amended May 20, 2014 Senate Environmental Quality Existing Law: The Safe Drinking Water and Toxic Enforcement Act of 1986 (Proposition 65) prohibits any person, in the course of doing business, from knowingly and intentionally exposing any individual to a chemical known to the state to cause cancer or reproductive toxicity without giving a specified warning, or from discharging or releasing such a chemical into any source of drinking water, except as specified.
+Committee Pr do pe fro Proposed Law: This bill would prohibit, after January 1, 2019, a person in the course of doing business, as defined, from selling or offering for promotional purposes in this state any personal care product, or both containing microplastic, as specified.
+The bill would exempt from this prohibition the sale or promotional offer of a product containing less than 1 part per million (ppm) by weight of microplastic, as provided.